Blair2004/NexoPOS/readme/php/CrudAPI.md

 Here, the "billing" should match an existing tabs on the defined form (fetched using `getForms()`).
 That tabs identifier has as value an array which contains :

 - The related model class name
-- The local key on the related model class name that point to the crud model.
+- The local key : On the related model class name, that point to the crud model.
-- The foreign key usually this is the "id" of the crud model.
+- The foreign key : Usually this is the "id" of the crud model.

 Once defined, while editing and creating, the informations defined on the tabs that are linked to a related model will be stored and updated separately from the Crud model.